rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 It is important for clients to have confidence that the telemetry data that they receive is correct and complete.
 The design of YANG Push Lite achieves this in several ways:

 - the *complete* flag in *update* notification, or the equivalent *update-complete* notification, are used to signal when all data for a periodic collection event has been enqueued.
-This allows clients to delete stale information and monitor the performance and behaviour of the publisher.
+This allows clients to delete stale information and monitor the performance and behavior of the publisher.

 - publishers use buffers when enqueuing traffic on to a transport to a receiver, but if that buffer becomes full then either the subscription is terminated, or in the case of a configured subscription with multiple receivers the slow receiver is disconnected from the subscription.
 In the case of dynamic subscriptions, the client may attempt to re-created the subscription.
 For configured subscriptions, the publisher should attempt to periodically recreate the subscription or reconnect the receiver.